 is a readers' choice award, organised on a state wide basis for young readers.

-Readers are invited to nominate, through their libraries, books that they have enjoyed.
-These nominations are then considered by the WAYRBA committee and the three lists are drawn up.
+to nominate, through their libraries, books that they have enjoyed.
+Lists are

 A collection of illustrated titles with multimedia features covering a variety of topics for children of all ages.